 Don’ts:

-• Avoid Vegetable Gardens on the Drainfield: There’s a high risk of food contamination from the septic wastewater, and the digging involved can interfere with the system.
+- Avoid Vegetable Gardens on the Drainfield: The septic wastewater can contaminate food, and the digging involved can interfere with the system.

 Ideal Plants for Florida’s Septic Areas